KANISHVARSHAN/Domain-Specific-Search-Engine/README.md

 bash
 pip install -r requirements.txt

-Run the setup notebook (main.ipynb) to initialize packages and download NLTK data.
+Run the setup notebook to initialize packages and download NLTK data.

 🧠 Technologies Used